cl20813/A.I._Machine_Learning_Projects/imc/readme.md

 S = spot asset price, K = Strike price, r is interest.

 ## Reference
 Black Scholes model is to compute individual price of a call or put option, but by using put-call parity formula, we can compute the put option price as well assuming there is no arbitrage pricing (guarantee a profit witout risk).
+But for reference, Black-Scholes model for put option is
+P = K * exp(-r * T) * N(d2) - S * N(-d1), and

 Put-call parity:
-$$
-C + PV(K) = P + S, where PV is the present value of strike price K.
+C + PV(K) = P + S
+where PV(K) is the present value of the strike price K.

-$$
+For example, if C=5, PV=100, P=7, S=98, then
+$5+100 \neq 7+98$